najibchy/cshell/README.md

  help | List the functions | `> help <function_name>` |
  exit | Exit the shell | `> exit` |

-## Note
- This is an initial and preview of phase of the shell
+## This is an initial and preview of phase of the shell